tjmahr/dissertation/docs/96-app-aim2-models.md

-Mispronunication growth curves
+Mispronunciation growth curves
 ------------------------------------------------------------------------

 Like the models above, these ones are Bayesian mixed-effects logistic regression growth curve models fit with brms.
-I used two separate models, one for unfamilar-initial trials and familiar-initial trials.
+I used two separate models, one for unfamiliar-initial trials and familiar-initial trials.
 Each model included data from all three years of the study.
 The code is essentially the same syntax with a `Study` variable replacing the `Condition` variable.